web-platform-tests/interop-2022-viewport/explainers/layout-viewport.md

 See [Virtual Keyboard: Findings](./virtual-keyboard.md#findings).

+### Effect of Overscrolling / Bouncy Scroll

+When [overscrolling](./scrolling.md#overscrolling-and-rubber-banding), some browsers move the Visual Viewport as it bounces while others do not.
+A [recent CSSWG Resolution](https://github.com/w3c/csswg-drafts/issues/6299#ref-commit-617c50c) explicitly disallows this behavior:

+> If an element uses [fixed positioning](#relation-to-position-fixed) and is positioned relative to the [initial containing block](./icb.md), or is a sticky positioned element which is currently stuck to the viewport, then when the root scroller experiences "overscroll", that element must not overscroll with the rest of the document’s content; it must instead remain positioned as if the scroller was at its minimum/maximum scroll position, whichever it will return to when the overscroll is finished.

+This behavior newly specced behavior is supported by all WebKit-based browsers on iOS (Safari + Chrome + Edge + Firefox), Firefox on macOS, Chrome on macOS _(with a feature flag)_.
+This behavior is not supported by Safari on macOS.
+Android devices do not support overscrolling, so this updated behavior does not affect them.
 ### Relation to Viewport Units

 Unlike its name suggest, the [Viewport Units](./viewport-units.md) are not sized in relation to the Layout Viewport.
 Instead, they are sized in relation to [the ICB](./icb.md).
 See [Viewport Units](./viewport-units.md) for details.